-Fields • Select -click to select the session ID for which the configuration has to be modified or the session needs to be deleted. • Session Index -enter the index of the mirroring session.
+Screen Objective This screen allows the user to configure the Mirroring Control Settings.
+Navigation Layer 2 Management > Mirroring Fields Select-click to select the session ID for which the configuration has to be modified or the session needs to be deleted. • Session Index-enter the index of the mirroring session.
 This value is from 1 to 20.
-The maximum number of sessions per switch is 7. • Mirror Type -the available option is port-based-receives / transmits mirroring packets depending on Mirroring mode (ingress/egress/both) on "source" port(s) to "destination" port(s) to 20.
-RSPAN Status-choose RSPAN status.
-The options are: RSPAN Source-to create an RSPAN source session.
-RSPAN Destination-to create an RSPAN destination session.
-RSPAN VID-enter a VLAN ID. • Source Entity -enter the source entity which participates in a mirroring session.
+The maximum number of sessions per switch is 7. • Mirror Type-the available option is port-based-receives / transmits mirroring packets depending on Mirroring mode (ingress/egress/both) on "source" port(s) to "destination" port(s) to 20. • Source Entity-enter the source entity which participates in a mirroring session.
 This is a combination of interface type and interface ID.
 The interface ID is a combination of slot number and port number (slot number/port number).
 For example, gi0/1, fa0/1, po1.

-Fields Destination Entity -enter the destination port entity from which the packets will be transmitted.
+Fields • Destination Entity-enter the destination port entity from which the packets will be transmitted.
 This is a combination of interface type and interface ID.
 The interface ID is a combination of slot number and port number (slot number/port number).
 For example, gi0/1,fa0/1.
 Mode-select the mode of mirroring.
 The default option is Both.
-The list contains: ingress-mirrors only traffic that is ingressing to the source ports egress-mirrors only traffic that is egressing from the source ports both-mirrors both traffic that is ingressing to the source ports and egressing from the source ports • Status -displays the status of the Mirror Control Extension table entries.
+The list contains: ingress-mirrors only traffic that is ingressing to the source ports egress-mirrors both traffic that is egressing from the source ports and egressing from the source ports • Status -displays the status of the Mirror Control Extension table entries.
 The list contains: Up-indicates the status of Mirror Control Extension table entries as enabled.
 Down-indicates the status of Mirror Control Extension table entries as disabled.
 Under creation-indicates that the Mirror Control Extension table entries are under creation.
-Buttons Add-adds and saves new configuration
+Buttons • Add-adds and saves new configuration